divanvisagie/reservoir/README.md

 ### Use Reservoir with Multiple Apps

 You can point multiple apps or clients to a single Reservoir instance.
 This means you can keep context and history across different tools on your computer—like your terminal, a web app, or a chat client.
-If you want to keep conversations separate, you can use Reservoir’s partitioning feature to organize chats by app, project, or any context you choose.
+If you want to keep conversations separate, you can use Reservoir's partitioning feature to organize chats by app, project, or any context you choose.

 ## Why Use Reservoir?